mhayashi1120/Emacs-wgrep/README.md

 wgrep.el
 ========

+## Summary:

-wgrep allows you to edit a grep buffer and apply those changes to the file buffer.
+wgrep allows you to edit a grep buffer and apply those changes to the file buffer like `sed` interactively.
+No need to learn sed script, just learn Emacs.

 ## Install:

-Put this file into load-path'ed directory, and byte compile it if desired.
+Put this file into load-path`ed directory, and byte compile it if desired.
 And put the following expression into your ~/.emacs.

 ```